A Day in the Life: The Beatles Song Partially Inspired by Potholes

 "He blew his mind out in a car

 He didn't notice that the lights had changed

 They'd seen his face before

 Nobody was really sure if he was from the House of Lords"

+The genius at hand was being able to turn a relatively benign set of objects into an incredible bit of music.
 So next time you complain about the potholes in your area, just remember they could eventually be fodder for some amazing music, assuming psychedelic rock turns you on like a dead man.